 Here on my small Colorado farm, we’ve had the same temperature swings; the pond ice is unsteady and the pasture is bone dry.
 There have been some sub-zero wind-chill nights followed by fifty degree days.
 It’s the transitional weather we watch for in spring and fall.
 Horse people don’t want to say it out-loud, but it’s colic weather.

 Sure, every farm could destroy more pasture and hay fields to build a huge indoor arenas and pretend to ignore the weather.
 Is this how we want to use our precious land?
 Besides, this whining about weather is all anecdotal, and scientists don’t pay farmers much mind.
 Except now.

 “A NASA press release pointed out “Earth’s 2016 surface temperatures were the warmest since modern record keeping began in 1880, according to independent analyses by NASA and the National Oceanic and Atmospheric Administration (NOAA).”
-Sixteen of the warmest 17 warmest years on record have been observed since 2001.”
+Sixteen of the seventeen warmest years on record have been observed since 2001.”